liufeng2317/ADFWI/examples/DR-FWI/README.md

 - A **shared backbone** captures common structural features.
 - Separate **branches** learn parameter-specific details (e.g., $v_p$, $v_s$, $\rho$), with normalization tailored to each.
 - Demonstrated on synthetic and Marmousi2 models, this architecture significantly reduces parameter crosstalk, offering a scalable solution for multiphysics joint inversion.

+### 4. ⚙️ Mechanistic Insights into Deep Reparameterization

+We reveal the underlying mechanism that explains why deep reparameterization enhances FWI stability and accuracy.
+Through spectral dynamics analysis, DR-FWI is shown to impose implicit frequency regularization, consistent with the “spectral bias” observed in deep neural networks.
+- **Progressive frequency learning**: Neural representations first reconstruct low-wavenumber (large-scale) structures and gradually recover high-wavenumber details, forming a natural low-to-high frequency learning sequence.
+- **Implicit regularization**: This spectral bias acts as a built-in regularizer, preventing convergence to local minima and improving robustness against noise and poor initial models.
+- **Architecture-dependent dynamics**: CNNs and U-Nets exhibit stronger low-frequency preference than MLPs, leading to smoother and more geologically consistent inversion results.

+These findings bridge empirical observations with theoretical understanding, demonstrating that deep reparameterization functions as an implicit hierarchical spectral regularizer in FWI.

 ---